 Our original proposal was nothing short of comical.
 Endearing and filled with good intentions but more impulsive than it could have been.
 I was shocked and I was flattered but mostly, I was knocked off my feet by how soon in our relationship he knew that I was “the one.”
 I had never been anyone’s, “the one” before.

-After 11 years of marriage, I finally got “the proposal”.
+After 12 months of relationship I was already choosing between wedding ballrooms and dresses, 11 years later, I finally got “the proposal”.
 The one you read about on fairytale wedding blogs.
 The ones photographed in perfect sunset light and captured in remote destinations.
 Only, mine was in my living room.

 This past weekend was the Big Guy and my 11th wedding anniversary.
 It was pretty special since last year for our 10th, he had just been downsized and our whole life was up in the air.
 Not much celebrating went on last year.
 This year, however, was a completely different story.
 Is it really possible that I can be more in love with this man by the day?

 We met in college, at a bar, through a mutual friend.
 He very nonchalantly looked down at me ( since he is a towering 6’5″ ) and said, “Hey”.
 I barely warranted a nod.
 I thought, “What an asshole!”
 Anyways, fast forward 4 months and there he is in yet another bar proposing.
 I was shocked and ill-prepared for such a question.